GCadel/dog_breed_classification/README.md

 ## How to use this application

-This is the interactive application where you submit an image of a dog for breed identification.
+This application is an interactive Jupyter Notebook where you submit an image of a dog for breed identification.
 Please skip to [Section 1](#section-1-pre-use-setup) for instructions to follow before using the application.

 If you already know how to use the application, please skip to [Section 2](#section-2-using-the-application).

-## Section 0: Application Setup

-No need to worry about this section.
-This is where the application setup occurs.
-After performing "Run All", jump to [Section 1](#section-1-pre-use-setup) to start interacting with the application.

 ## Section 1: Pre-use Setup

-This is where you will walk through the the process of using this application.
-The steps are as follows:
+These are the necessary steps to take prior when using the application:

 - Take a picture of the dog.
 - Crop the photo _(optional, but may help with accuracy)_.